 To order a calendar, visit our online store.

 Donate Books to Children

-To celebrate its tenth year, the Housing America Task Force will host a concert Monday, March 27, 2017 from 8-10 p.m.
-The concert will feature the alternative country band, The Honeycutters, and art from past “What Home Means to Me” calendar contest winners, which will be available for purchase.
+To celebrate its tenth year, the Housing America Task Force hosted a concert Monday, March 27, 2017 from 8-10 p.m.
+The concert featured the alternative country band, The Honeycutters, and art from past “What Home Means to Me” calendar contest winners, which was auctioned off.

-Admission is $10 at the door (donations also accepted), with a cash bar.
-Proceeds will benefit the Housing America education, advocacy and empowerment initiatives such as Housing America Month, community service projects during the Summer and National Conferences, as well as the “What Home Means to Me” calendar contest winners.
+Proceeds benefited the Housing America education, advocacy and empowerment initiatives such as Housing America Month, community service projects during the Summer and National Conferences, as well as the “What Home Means to Me” calendar contest winners.